nonsodaniel/push_notification/README.md

  [https://recruiting360.avature.net/candidates/ProjectDetail?projectId=12727](https://recruiting360.avature.net/candidates/ProjectDetail?projectId=12727)

-## Don't forget tp check the slides folder for a pdf containing more information about this
+## Don't forget to check the slides folder for a pdf containing more information about this